AG500/Metaheuristic-project/README.md

 F2 Shifted Schwefel's function:

 Here the PSO algorithm of JMetalPy seems to have a lot of trouble with D=500.
 Regularly, the algorithm stop working for 10 min to 20 min and then restart.
 And sometimes, Python crash.
 I think it has to do with the memory allocation of Python/JMetalPy and the function "abs()" used for the function.
 The 8Go of RAM of my computer are quickly full with D=500.
 The consequence is, while with D=500 the optimum is find in less than 2 min, for D=500 the algorithm needs hours (if it doesn't crash).
-This is another reason why the size of the swarm is minimal (3).
+This is another reason why i set the size of the swarm at minimum (3).

 D = 50: